distributed-system-analysis/pbench/docs/API/V1/server_config.md

 # `GET /api/v1/server/configuration[/][{key}]`

-This API returns an `application/json` document describing the the Pbench Server configuration settings.
+This API returns an `application/json` document describing the Pbench Server configuration settings.
 When the `{key}` parameter is specified, the API will return the specific named server configuration setting.
 When `{key}` is omitted, all server configuration settings will be returned.